Chicken Tikka Masala and Naan

 Lightly oil the grill grate.
 Thread chicken onto skewers, and discard marinade.
 Grill until juices run clear, about 5 minutes on each side. (you can also cook chicken under broiler).

 Melt butter in a large heavy skillet over medium heat.
 Saute garlic, onion and jalapeno for 1 minute.
-Season with 4 teaspoons cumin (or sub garam masala), paprika, and 1 teaspoons salt.
+Season with 4 teaspoons garam masala, paprika, cumin, coriander, and 1 teaspoons salt.
 Stir in tomato sauce and cream.
 Simmer on low heat until sauce thickens, about 20 minutes.
 Add grilled chicken, and simmer for 10 minutes.
 Transfer to a serving platter, and garnish with fresh cilantro.